appsinacup/appsinacup.github.io/_posts/2026-02-01-polyglot-pirates-alpha-test.md

 - **Android**: You will need to go to the following [Google Play URL](https://play.google.com/apps/internaltest/4701446401943780513).
 - **Web**: Go to [appsinacup.itch.io/world](https://appsinacup.itch.io/world).

+If you have questions, go on our [Discord](https://discord.com/invite/56dMud8HYn).

 ## What to test?

 In this version we will have: